Long Covid: More than 400 people referred to NI specialist clinics

 It said a further 103 people were referred to pulmonary rehab clinics during the same period.

-The department has also now confirmed that the long Covid centres will be open to children aged 16 and over for the first time, while those under 16 are to be referred to their health trust's paediatric service.
+It has also been confirmed that the long Covid centres will be open to children aged 16 and over for the first time, while those under 16 are to be referred to their health trust's paediatric service.

 Sixteen-year-old Rosie, from Dundonald, was hoping to be referred to a clinic but was initially told she was too young.